 Hatzidakis recognised an opportunity and began to re-cultivate the vineyard inn 1996 and their first wines went to market in 1998.
 Hatzidakis is widely credited as being the creator of what is now the marketing of the Santorini wine industry.

 Today they have 10 hectares of land and produce 12 wine labels.
 The winery is the only certified organic grower on the island and applies all principles of organic farming.
-The winery is located in a cave on their land which gives if a very different feel to the caldera terraces of Santos Wines.
+The winery is located in a cave on their land which gives it a very different feel from the caldera terraces of Santos Wines.

 Hatzidakis Winery has a more traditional tasting experience with oak tables next to barrels in the cave.
 The tasting includes 6 wines and a cheese platter.
 This is a great place to try a classic assyrtiko or Santorini wine.